rmerkel/pdp8sim/README.md

 A PDP-8 simulator, just for the heck of it!
 Version 0.2, pre-release.

+## Examples

+See ./samples. <file>.pa are assembly source, <file>.lst are assembly listing,
+<file>.err are error files and <file>.bin are output files in BIN tape format.

 ## Current Status

 * IOT and interrupts are not supported!